-Introduction - The Uniform Distribution - Mean and Variance - The Gamma Distribution - Exponential Distribution - The Chi-Square Distribution.
+Introduction - The Uniform Distribution - The Gamma, Exponential and Chi-Square Distributions - The Beta Distribution - The Normal Distribution - The Normal Approximation to the Binomial Distribution - The Bivariate Normal Distribution.

 TEXT BOOK :

 Irwin Miller and Marylees Miller(2012) - "Mathematical Statistics", Seventh Edition, Pearson Publications, New Delhi.